There are three steps you can take if you have been declined credit:

 If you have inaccurate information on your credit report you can lodge a correction request with the relevant credit provider or credit reporting body and they will investigate for free and correct the information if it is inaccurate.

-You should also note that Veda will not remove information from credit reports unless that information is erroneous.
+You should also note that Equifax will not remove information from credit reports unless that information is erroneous.
 The fact that information is inaccurate or wrong does not mean it must be deleted.
 If it can be corrected, it will be corrected rather than deleted.

 Tips to help you improve your credit profile